 NOTE: There are two reasons to include logical locations in the SARIF format in addition to physical locations:

 1. In the absence of symbol information, binary analysis tools might not have source code locations available, so information about line and column numbers might not be present in the log file.
 In this case, code editors, other programs, or end users can use logical location to navigate from a result to the correct source code location.
-2. Logical location information is an important contributor to fingerprinting scenarios, because it is typically more resilient to changes in source code than are line locations.
+2. Logical location information is an important contributor to fingerprinting scenarios because it is typically more resilient to changes in source code than are line locations.
 See Appendix B for more information about fingerprinting.
 The fullyQualifiedLogicalName property (§3.22.3) is particularly convenient for fingerprinting.

-In rare circumstances, their might be neither physical nor logical location information available for a location object.
+In rare circumstances, there might be neither physical nor logical location information available for a location object.
 See §3.36.2 for an example.
 In that case, the location object SHOULD contain a message property (§3.22.4) explaining the significance of this “location.”

+Constraints

+At least one of the fullyQualifiedLogicalName property (§3.22.4) or the logicalLocationIndex property (§3.22.5) SHALL be present; they MAY both be present.

+NOTE: Providing both fullyQualifiedName and logicalLocationIndex makes the log file more readable at the expense of increased size.
+Providing only logicalLocationIndex reduces log file size but makes it less readable to an end user, who has to determine the fully qualified name by locating the logicalLocation object (§3.26) at the index within run.logicalLocations (§3.12, §3.12.12) specified by logicalLocationIndex.

 physicalLocation property